ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 - Fill the details as below
 - Select action: `S3 Upload File`
 - Name: `S3 Upload File` .
 Name can be updated as per need.
 - Connect to Amazon Web Services: `AWS_1` .
-This is the AWS service created step 5.4
+This is the AWS service created step 4.4
 - Click `Next`

 <img src="images/wMAccS3Upload-18.png">

 #### Bucket Name and other configuration

-- Pleaes note AWS S3 bucket details provided as part of step 4
+The AWS S3 bucket details noted as part of the pre-requisite is used here.

 - Upload File: `Content`
 - Raw Data: Drap and Drop the `csv` under `JSON to CSV`
-- Bucket Name: s3 bucket name provided in step 4
+- Bucket Name: s3 bucket name (noted as part of pre-requisite)
 - File Name: Folder/filename provided in step 4.
 File name format as Account_Setup_and_Data_Load_IBMCloud_electricity.csv
 - ACL: `bucket-owner-full-control`
 - Region: region provided in step 4